Maribyrnong River: Headwaters

 The head of the Maribyrnong catchment is situated in the Macedon Ranges region of central Victoria around 60 km northwest of Melbourne City Centre.
 Various creeks beginning in the southern Mount Macedon area flow into Riddells Creek which in turn flows into the Jackson Creek.
 The Jackson Creek starts its journey northwest of Gisborne, 50 km north of Melbourne CBD.
 The other major tributary of the Maribyrnong is Deep Creek, which also has its headwaters in the northern and eastern parts of the Macedon Ranges.
 The creek has cut a deep valley through the surrounding basalt plains in its southward course, in particular as it flows through localities such as Konagaderra and Bulla.
 To the west of Melbourne Airport the tributaries of the Jackson Creek and the Deep Creek conjoin to form the Maribyrnong River.
-The Organ Pipes National Park can be found adjacent to the Jackson Creek, near the Calder Freeway, with picnic facilities and a prominent display of basaltic columns a geological formation, so named because they look like organ pipes.
+The Organ Pipes National Park can be found adjacent to the Jackson Creek, near the Calder Freeway, with picnic facilities and a prominent display of basaltic columns, a geological formation, so named because they look like organ pipes.
+Swimming occurs in these upper reaches of the river, but is not recommended.

 Middle reaches

 The river flows south and west.
 At Keilor the river winds back on itself in a giant horseshoe bend, before winding south again at Brimbank Park.
 Here the river flows 55 m below the western plains.
-Brimbank Park forms a huge amphitheatre in the bend in the river with picnic areas, cycle and walking trails, and a café, that is usually busy on weekends and public holidays.
+Brimbank Park forms a huge amphitheatre in the bend in the river with picnic areas, cycle and walking trails, and a café, that is usually busy on weekends and holidays.
 The area is rich in birdlife and native fauna.
-The Maribyrnong River Trail shared path starts at Brimbank Park, following mostly beside the river to near its conjunction with the Yarra River in Footscray.
+The Maribyrnong River Trail shared path starts at Brimbank Park, following mostly beside the river to near its confluence with the Yarra River in Footscray.
 At Avondale Heights and Essendon West residents have views over the river valley to the skyscrapers of the Melbourne CBD.
+Up until this area, the Maribyrnong is unusual in being one of the few large basaltic streams in Victoria.
+The Maribyrnong is a freshwater river as far downstream as Solomon's Ford, Avondale Heights.
+Swimming in the river is not permitted downstream of the Canning Street bridge in Avondale Heights.

 Lower reaches

-The river flows past Pipemakers Park at Maribyrnong and Melbourne's Living Museum of the West which presents information on the history of the river and the early industrial history of the site.
+The river becomes esturarine as it flows through Avondale Heights.
+At Maribyrnong, Melbourne's Living Museum of the West presents information on the history of the river and the early industrial history of the site.
 Dolphins are sometimes sighted in the lower reaches of the river, along with many water birds, especially at Burndap Park.
 Footscray Park opposite the Flemington Racecourse is only metres down river from Pipemakers Park and Burndap Park, the river then meanders across the floodplain to its juncture with the Yarra River at Yarraville.
+The water quality of these estuarine reaches of the river is poor.
+Sediments show considerable pollution from past industrial activities and sewage discharge from the 20th century.
+Today, swimming is not recommended due to exposure to untreated sewage in run-off from these heavily urbanised areas.